JuanCaicedo/speaking/README.md

 for front-end and back-end code, but why not also do it for your CSS?

 This workshop will introduce developers to Quixote, a Javascript library for automated CSS testing.
-Through the process iteratively designing and building the styles that make up SpanishDict.com's language learning guide, it will explore how and why to test CSS both at the unit and integration levels.
+It will address both traditional stylesheets and different versions of CSS-in-JS.
 Developers will learn how to apply Test Driven Development techniques to the process of implementing designs as well as how to introduce CSS testing to an existing code base.

 ## Prereqs